All Episodes

 Who's your congressional candidate?

-How did what's the system in Arizona?
+What's the system in Arizona?

-The vast majority of people do, it's upwards of 75 percent.
+The vast majority of people do.

-You have to ask for it though.
+You have to ask for it, though.

 So a lot of people do this.

-Uh they get the ballot, they then can either put it back in the mail or they can drop it off at an early polling place.
+They then can either put it back in the mail or they can drop it off at an early polling place.

-Early voting in person starts on October 7th, and you can also go vote on election day in person if that's your choice.
+And you can also go vote on Election Day in person if that's your choice.

-For the voters who are listening in Arizona, if you're on the early voted list and you do get it in the mail, you can go chase your trace your ballot on your county recorder site to make sure they received it, make sure your signature has been matched, make sure your ballot has been counted.
+For the voters who are listening in Arizona, if you're on the early voted list and you do get it in the mail, you can go trace your ballot on your county recorder site to make sure they received it, make sure your signature has been matched, make sure your ballot has been counted.

-And we got to be vigilant.
+And we've got to be vigilant.

-We have observers and lawyers watching this whole process as it unfolds, both before election day and in the counting that happens afterwards.
+We have observers and lawyers watching this whole process as it unfolds, both before Election Day and in the counting that happens afterwards.

 Yeah, look, I mean, there's a lot in play here, a lot at stake here.